blairw/ticketingtasks/README.md

 **A very simple personal ticketing system (task management / todo-list system).**

-Most functionalities are not yet implemented.
-I made this in a hurry because I needed something for myself urgently.
+Some functionalities are not yet implemented.
+I made this in a hurry because I needed something for myself urgently while coping with unprecedented workload during the final months of a PhD 😅

+If you want to use this, just clone this repo and open `output/index.html` in your browser.
+That's it, no further installation necessary, this runs 100% in your browser and all data is managed by [Window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 ![docs/ticketingtasks.png](docs/ticketingtasks.png)

-## Technologies
+## Technology stack

+Only if you're interested, because [not everyone is](https://twitter.com/shituserstory/status/1438105256206999560).

 - TypeScript ✨
 - SCSS 🌈